metio/terraform-provider-git/docs/resources/commit.md

 ### Read-Only

-- `id` (Number) The timestamp of the last addition in Unix nanoseconds.
+- `id` (Number) The timestamp of the last commit in Unix nanoseconds.
 - `sha1` (String) The SHA1 hash of the created commit.

 <a id="nestedatt--author"></a>